Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • Second.
 The blood that is thrown from the ventricle reaches half of the atrium.

 • Third.
-The blood stream is very intense, it reaches the posterior wall of the upper chamber.
+The blood stream is very intense, it reaches the back wall of the upper chamber.

-Depending on the causes of occurrence, two types of MVP of the 1st degree are distinguished - congenital and acquired.
+Depending on the causes of occurrence, there are two types of MVP of the 1st degree - congenital and acquired.

 The latter, in turn, can be caused by factors such as:

-• Cardiac ischemia.
-This disease occurs due to blockage of the lumen of blood vessels with atherosclerotic deposits.
-With ischemia, pathological changes affect the papillary muscles and chords, which can lead to rupture of the heart tissue during a heart attack.
+• Coronary heart disease.
+This disease occurs due to blockage of the lumens of blood vessels with atherosclerotic deposits.
+With ischemia, pathological changes affect the papillary muscles and chords, which can lead to rupture of heart tissue during a heart attack.

 • Rheumatism.
 This disease develops as an autoimmune reaction to certain types of bacteria.
-In parallel with this, other valves are affected, as well as joints.
+In parallel, other valves are affected, as well as joints.

-• Injuries that lead to serious damage to the organ.
+• Injuries that lead to serious organ damage.

-It should be noted that congenital prolapse can be without regurgitation, not progress and proceed absolutely safely for the body.
+It should be noted that congenital prolapse can be without regurgitation, not progress and be absolutely safe for the body.

 However, this pathology should be identified in childhood in order to know how to take care of your health in the future.